 I’ve had my license for a while, but probably used the privilege five or six times total.
 Despite me having the ability to purchase or rent a car on my own, I didn’t mainly because of fear.
 All of that changed when I got the 2016 Hyundai Elantra GT.

-To get somewhat comfortable (and because there was no parking available on the street), I just drove around the block to put it in the driveway my first day.
-Fast forward to after church, my mother insisted I go back home with my nephews as she waited for a ride with my sister and father.
-Me drive home alone with the boys?!
-It may seem little to some, but it was a huge deal for me.
-Not only did having the car give me more independence, I was able to face fears that nobody knew I had.
-After driving on three bridges, in traffic-heavy areas like Chinatown and Downtown Brooklyn, through the Holland Tunnel and on Interstate 95 on a Saturday afternoon/evening, my driving confidence definitely boosted after only a week.
+To get somewhat comfortable in the Hyundai Elantra GT, I just drove around the block to put it in the driveway my first day.
+After church, my mother insisted I go back home with my nephews as she waited for a ride with my sister and father.
+Me, drive home alone with the boys?!
+It may seem little to some, but it was a HUGE deal for me.
+Not only did driving the Hyundai Elantra GT give me more independence, but I was also able to face fears that nobody knew I had.
+After driving to the Philly Cheesesteak Festival, my driving confidence boosted.
 Enough about me, let’s talk about the car.

 First Impression of the Hyundai Elantra GT

 My first impression of the 2016 Elantra GT was ‘it’s itty bitty and Joey-sized’ aka a PERFECT starter car for a single woman like me to get to where she needs to go whether it be the mall, grocery store, a night out with friends or to and from church.
 I also loved the Windy Sea Blue color.
 It was definitely something I would pick if I went car shopping.